songify-rocks/Songify/docs/wiki/Web-server-and-API.md

 Connect to:

 `ws://127.0.0.1:<port>/`

+If password protection is enabled, the handshake is rejected unless you pass the password:

+`ws://127.0.0.1:<port>/?password=...`

+(or header `X-Songify-Password` / `Authorization: Bearer …`).

 Send **JSON** messages with an `"action"` field (and optional `"data"`).
 Supported actions include queue, volume, skip, play/pause, blocklist actions, and more.